material-motion/material-motion/specifications/pattern.md

 `target2` is expected to be draggable.

-### Fulfillment of a plan
+### Execution of a plan

-Exactly how a plan is fulfilled is less important than that it **is** executed by some other system.
+Exactly how a plan is executed is less important than that it **is** executed by some other system.

 For example, a plan of "fade in" could reasonably be fulfilled by a built-in animation system.
 The same plan could also be fulfilled by a custom function executed.